isomerpages/moe-sped-itptoolkit/pages/Understanding Person Centred Planning.md

 description: Information about Person-Centred Planning
 ---
 <h4><strong>PCP in SPED</strong></h4>
-<p>The Ministry of Education will strengthen Person-Centred Planning as a
-core feature in Transition Planning in all SPED schools by enhancing family members involvement in the envisioning process.
-A more structured Individual Transition Plan will be implemented to guide goal setting in important life areas.</p>
+<p>Person-Centred Planning (PCP) is crucial in helping all Special Education
+(SPED) students achieve their desired outcomes.
+As a core feature of Transition Planning, PCP seeks to uncover and recognise each student's strengths, interests, and aspirations.
+It will play a significant role in the Transition Planning process across all SPED schools.
+This approach will involve more structured planning and increased family participation in setting life goals.</p>
-<p>PCP in SPED will increase capabilities and collaboration between teachers
+<p>&nbsp;Implementing PCP in SPED will foster stronger collaboration between
-and families to support students in planning for their post-graduation lives to fulfill their aspirations.
-Through this partnership, SPED students will be enabled to achieve the living, learning and working outcomes of SPED.</p>
+educators and families.
+This partnership will support students in planning for their post-graduation lives and support them in fulfilling their aspirations.
+Through these combined efforts, SPED students will be empowered to achieve the living, learning, and working outcomes of special education.</p>
 <hr>
 <h4><strong>Person-Centredness</strong></h4>
 <p><strong>Person-centredness</strong> is the overarching philosophy that